 If nothing else, let them know you are receiving the messages and that you appreciate the updates.

 How do you say thank you to your pet sitter?
+Are you doing anything nice for them during Professional Pet Sitters Week?
 Let us know in the comments below!